-Amy adds, “It’s imperative in these cold months that we continue to exercise rather than allow our bodies to go into hibernation.
+Amy says, “It’s imperative in these cold months that we continue to exercise rather than allow our bodies to go into hibernation.
 If you struggle to exercise in the winter, you are not alone, but be aware inactivity leads to weight gain as a result of burning less calories.”
 On average, that weight gain can add up to 6-8 pounds.

 If you’re heading to the pool, try Amy’s suggested meditation to reduce winter’s chill, while keeping your eye on the prize: the benefits you’ll enjoy from continuing to exercise.
 She suggests, “Let your mind dream.
 Put on your bathing suit and plunge into our pool as if you are at your chosen vacation spot.
 Ok, so perhaps we don’t have a swim up tiki bar!
 But there are some definite benefits to water fitness that you may not know.”